András Máté Gömöri: Sports career

 At school, in addition to playing volleyball and football, he did athletics and participated in triathlons.
-Later on, he turned to archery, and started competing in 2004.
-It was around 2010 that he was introduced to gym workouts, which started to play a significant role in his life after moving to Budapest.
+Later, he turned to archery, and started competing in 2004.
+Around 2010 he was introduced to gym workouts, which started to play a significant role in his life after moving to Budapest.
 In 2012, he was already an avid bodybuilder, swimmer and runner.
 In 2014 he was presented with the Fittest Actor of the Year award at the third Fitbalance Award Gala, which he won again in 2019.

 Bodybuilding career

 In his first natural bodybuilding competition, which was held by the INBA (International Natural Bodybuilding Association) in Hungary in the summer of 2019, he won the novice as well as the overall category.
 His trainer was Csaba Kalas, who has won multiple natural bodybuilding championships.
 In the following year he took a break from competing to focus on his studies, but had already decided to enter the 2021 Natural Olympia in Las Vegas.
 In the meantime, he was offered a sponsorshipdeal by a nutritional and dietary supplement company.

 On October 1, 2021 he won a silver medal in the INBA Elite Tour & Pro Show natural bodybuilding competition in Pécs.
 This allowed him to enter the world championship on 30 October in Bucharest, where he came in fifth.
 In November he became the champion and then the overall winner of the Natural Olympia Classic Physique Toll, and earned his pro card.
 He also won second place in the Open Bodybuilding category in Las Vegas.